PCC SBDC Adversity Response

 - Eric Pfau came to the PCC Small Business Development Center to learn how the business might improve based upon best practices of other businesses of similar size and experience.
 Then COVID-19 pandemic hit and Grummel Engineering, like so many other small businesses, had to change the way they worked with clients and with each other.…

 - Tue, 29 Sep 2020

-Heather Zeitzwolfe participated in both the SBDC Business Design Series and Small Business Builders programs while starting her accounting business.
+- Heather Zeitzwolfe participated in both the SBDC Business Design Series and Small Business Builders programs while starting her accounting business.
 Then the COVID-19 pandemic hit, forcing her to rethink her business model.
-Thanks to the assistance she got from these programs and the Advisers at the PCC SBDC, Heather has been able to continue moving towards her dream of being an entrepreneur.
-This is her story.
+Thanks to the assistance she got from these programs and the Advisers at the PCC SBDC, Heather has been able to continue moving…

 - View more ...